 Investors react emotionally to swings in market prices.
 It is emotionally hard to NOT sell an investment that has lost value - you just cannot tolerate any deeper losses.
 The result is an emotional toll, as well as a possible loss of returns from selling at the bottom.
 Buying a basket of different stocks/bonds allows the volatility of one's upswing to offset the other's downswing.
 In total your portfolio suffers less volatility and is easier, emotionally, to maintain.
 How many different securities you need to get rid of the individual security's risk is not agreed.
 20 used to be the recommended number but it has increased.
 Some say you now need 50 securities because securities now move more closely in tandem. ( e.g. W. Bernstein) Of course you will still be left with the volatility inherent in the asset class itself.

 You can get rid of even more volatility by diversifying your portfolio's asset classes - traditionally between stocks and bonds.
 Now real estate, commodities, etc are added to the mix of asset classes.
 Portfolio theory claims that you can add asset classes with lower expected returns without lowering the expected return of the portfolio, even as the addition lowers the portfolio's volatility.
 This is all proven with dense math and backtesting.
 The Efficient Frontier is the best trade off you can get - the highest portfolio return for any given volatility.
 Many portfolios will lie below the line.
-But remember that this line is an average of historical returns.
+But remember that this line is an average of historical returns, not a promise about the future.
 Individual decades have produced radically different looking charts.
 See also the warnings on the Backtesting page.